micmejia/bible-dump/NKJV/Acts/Acts 22.md

 And they listened to him until this word, and _then_ they raised their voices and said, "Away with such a _fellow_ from the earth, for he is not fit to live!"

 ###### 23
-Then, as they cried out and [^c]tore off _their_ clothes and threw dust into the air,
+Then, as they cried out and tore off _their_ clothes and threw dust into the air,

 ###### 24
 the commander ordered him to be brought into the barracks, and said that he should be examined under scourging, so that he might know why they shouted so against him.